Position

 Qualifications

-• Bachelor’s degree in Supply Chain Management, Business, or a related field; Master’s degree preferred.
+• Bachelor’s degree in Supply Chain Management, Business, or a related field.
+Master’s degree preferred.

-• Excellent leadership and team management skills.
+• Excellent analytical and problem-solving skills.

 Is becoming a Supply Chain Manager a good career path?